Step 2: Starting

 Germination is the trickiest aspect to growing strawberries.
 Be patient, and try the tricks below.

-Tuck your strawberry seed packet inside a sealed plastic bag or airtight container and place in your freezer for 3-4 weeks.
-When you remove the bag or container, do not break the seal until it (and its living contents) have reached room temperature.
+Tuck strawberry seed packet inside a sealed plastic bag or airtight container and place in the refrigerator freezer (not deep freeze) for 3-4 weeks.
+After removing the bag or container, do not break the seal until it (and its living contents) have reached room temperature.
 This may take several hours.
 Err on the side of caution.
 Opening the package too quickly may result in water condensing on the cold seeds, and this will reduce your chances of success.

-Keep your seeded trays under bright fluorescent lights at a constant temperature of 18-24°C (65-75°F).
-Germination may take anywhere from 7 days to 6 weeks.
-Be patient.
-Once germination occurs, increase ventilation around your plants to prevent damping off.
+Move the seeded trays under bright fluorescent lights at a constant temperature of 18-24°C (65-75°F).
+Seedling heat mats work very well.
+Germination may take anywhere from 7 days to 6 weeks: Be patient.
+Once germination occurs, increase ventilation around the plants to prevent damping off.

-Once your seedlings have their third true leaf, they can be transplanted into their own pots.
-Be sure to harden your seedlings off carefully and gradually before transplanting outside.
+Once the seedlings develop their third true leaf, they can be gently transplanted into their own pots.
+Be sure to harden strawberry seedlings off carefully and gradually before transplanting outside.